 Arbitrator’s Authority to Make Award.
 Consistent with Rule 44 of the AAA Consumer Arbitration Rules, the arbitrator may grant any remedy, relief, or outcome that the Parties could have received in court, including awards of attorney’s fees and costs, in accordance with the law(s) that applies to the arbitration, except that the arbitrator shall not permit either Party to bring any Claim as part of a class or in any collective action.

 Applicability of FAA.
 Each Party acknowledges and agrees that this Agreement affects interstate commerce and that the Federal Arbitration Act and federal arbitration law applies to the arbitration proceedings provided hereunder.

 Venue.
 The location for the arbitration (the “Arbitration Venue”) shall be determined in accordance with the following:

 Governing Law.
 The Parties acknowledge and agree that the laws of the state of the Arbitration Venue shall apply without regard or reference to choice or conflict of law rules.
 For Non-Product Claims, the Parties acknowledge and agree that the laws of the state in which all or a substantial part of the events or omissions giving rise to the Non-Product Claim occurred, as determined by the arbitrator.

 Exempt Claims.
 As provided in Rule 9 of the AAA Consumer Arbitration Rules, if a Claim is within the jurisdiction of a small claims court (an “Exempt Claim”), either Party may choose to have the Claim adjudicated by that court instead of by arbitration.

 Severability.
 If any provision of this Agreement is held to be illegal, invalid, or unenforceable (the “Rejected Provision”), the remainder of this Agreement shall remain in full force and effect.
 If the Rejected Provision may be made enforceable by limitation thereof, then the Rejected Provision shall be deemed to be so limited and shall be enforceable to the maximum extent permitted by applicable law.

 JURY TRIAL WAIVER.
-WHETHER ANY CLAIM IS IN ARBITRATION OR IN COURT, EACH PARTY WAIVES ANY RIGHT IT MAY HAVE TO A JURY TRIAL TO RESOLVE SUCH CLAIM.
+WHETHER ANY CLAIM IS IN ARBITRATION OR IN COURT, EACH PARTY WAIVES ANY RIGHT THE PARTY MAY HAVE TO A JURY TRIAL TO RESOLVE SUCH CLAIM.